-Looking at real examples, in one case, one owner in Hua Hin had to pay a fee of THB 5000, and THB 500 a day for twenty days (totalling THB 15,000).
+Looking at real examples, in one case, one owner in Hua Hin had to pay a fee of THB 5000, and THB 500 a day for twenty days (totaling THB 15,000).

-In a second case, an owner had to pay a fixed fine of THB 5,000 based on court ruling, and additionally THB 100 per day during 81 days (totalling THB 13,100).
+In a second case, an owner had to pay a fixed fine of THB 5,000 based on court ruling, and additionally THB 100 per day during 81 days (totaling THB 13,100).

 Even if these fees might seem small, it’s not clever to continuously breaking the Thai laws, with a risk of putting yourself in a troublesome situation.